 Nestled in the Poconos right at the base of Mount Yeager, YMCA Camp Kresge encompasses 1,100 beautiful forested acres including their very own 20 acre Beaver Lake.
 The Camp is located near two state parks and just 2 hours away from New York City and Philadelphia.
 It’s a quiet location while still being convenient to shopping.

 Spend the day exploring and teaching about the great outdoors.
 Make a difference in the lives of children.
 Have evenings to yourself to recharge your batteries.
 Join a positive and enthusiastic team at YMCA Camp Kresge!
-Outdoor Education Instructors teach hands on science-based class including lake study, animal adaptations, forest ecology, and discovery hikes, as well as lead outdoor adventure activities such as team building, climbing tower, high ropes course and archery.
+Outdoor Education Instructors teach hands on science-based classes including lake study, animal adaptations, forest ecology, and discovery hikes, as well as lead outdoor adventure activities such as team building, climbing tower, high ropes course and archery.
 Trail Groups of 12-18 students range in age from preschool to high school, with each class lasting about an hour (3 classes per visit).
 No weekday evening duties are required.
 Positions are available during the spring (early April to early June), summer camp (June to mid-August) and fall (mid-August to early November).
 If you are professional, patient, positive, hardworking, and flexible, send your resume, cover letter and at least 3 references Laura Buzzell-McElhinney.

 |Spring Season Outdoor Ed Jobs!

 • YMCA Camp Kresge is currently seeking Outdoor Education Instructors for the spring season (early April to early June).